These are 8 reasons you may want to hire a business coach.

 … just to name a few.

-- Most coaches offer complimentary consultations to see if there is a good match between coach and potential client.
-Schedule a consult with at least three different coaches before you make a decision (and schedule more if you’re still unsure.)
+Most coaches offer complimentary consultations to see if there is a good match between coach and potential client.
+Schedule a consult with at least three different coaches before you make a decision (and schedule more if you’re still unsure).

 1. What makes this coach an expert?

 There are coaching programs that will certify coaches according to standards by the International Coach Federation.
 Is your coach certified?
 What type of training does she/he have?
 Does the coach have experience in helping people with the same things you’re dealing with?
+(And you might be wondering, does a coach really need to be certified?
+Click here for the answer.)

 2. What does the coach specialize in?